Saturday, October 26, 2024

 What Dumont Beghi heard from Sylvia concerning her renunciation of her inheritance convinced her, in the words of the Times story, that "there was more going on than a dispute over horses."
 With Sylvia's permission, Dumont Beghi began an investigation, described in detail in the Times story, that led to a court order undoing the renunciation because, based in part by evidence from Jocelyn's case, it was procured by fraud.

 For me the most interesting, and disturbing, fact that is disclosed in the Times story, not a secret but a little known fact except by those involved in the art or other valuable goods markets, is the existence of "free ports" which "allow traders [including art merchants] to ship and store property without paying taxes or customs duties."
 The free port at Geneva, Switzerland is "the size of 22 soccer fields" and "is said to contain more art than the Louvre."
 There are six more free ports, in Zurich, Luxembourg, Singapore, Monaco, Delaware and Beijing.
-My objection to these free ports, in addition to their denying revenue to governments, is that in some, perhaps many, instances significant art works may languish in them for many years.
+While these free ports have legitimate, sometimes valuable uses, unfortunately in some instances significant art works may languish in them for many years.
 A buyer who is a speculator may put a purchased work there and leave it until offered an attractive price.
 If the second buyer is also a speculator, the work may remain locked up, possibly for years, until another attractive offer materializes, and so on.
 The argument for free ports is that they greatly reduce transaction costs, thereby making it easier to buy and sell artworks.
 In and of itself, this is a benefit to artists or to their estates, so long as the artists or their heirs don't mind their works being hidden from sight, perhaps for a very long time.

 I also learned from the Times story that the Wildensteins held a substantial number of paintings, perhaps 180 out of the estimated 700 or so the artist had produced, by a painter I admire, the French "post-impressionist" (it seems now that everything artistic is "post" something) Pierre Bonnard.
 In 2009 I saw an exhibition of his paintings and drawings at the Met, "Late Interiors," and posted about it here.
 The photo at left, which comes from another post about "Late Interiors" in Carol Gillott's "Paris Breakfasts" blog, shows Bonnard at work, using his unconventional technique of painting while his canvas is fastened to a wall,